 - Experienced clients also know what is realistic to be delivered in what timeframes and they are doubtful of agencies who over-promise at the risk of missing deadlines and important launches.

-- The best part in working with large clients is the long-term on-going collaboration.
+- The best part of working with large clients is the long-term on-going collaboration.

 - After you spend 6 to 12 months of full-time work delivering a project for a client, you inevitably become an extended part of their internal team.
 And this is great – for you and for the client too.